mpous/xiao-esp32s3-camera-edgeimpulse/README.md

 ## Train the Machine Learning model

 The first step in training a machine learning model is gathering data.
-In this workshop, we will train the model to detect Edge Impulse socks or rubber ducks among other objects on a table.
+In this workshop, we will train the model to detect Edge Impulse socks, apples or rubber ducks among other objects on a table.

 Important: For the best results, always train your model using the exact camera you will deploy in production and in the same conditions where the camera will be deployed.
 Here, that means the Xiao ESP32S3 Sense from Seeed Studio.
 However you can follow this workshop using your phone's camera (as Edge Impulse Studio supports mobile capture too).